vaniship/micro-app/README.md

 micro-app has no restrictions on the front-end framework, and any framework can be used as a base application to embed any type of micro application of the framework.

 # How to use
-The micro front end is divided into a base application (also called main application) and a micro application.

-Here is a common example: the base application uses the Vue framework, uses history routing, the micro application uses the react framework, and uses hash routing.
-We list the modifications that need to be made by the base application and the micro application, and introduce the use of micro-app in detail.

 ## base application
 **1、Install**
 ```bash